Desm0ndChan/OSCP-cheatsheet/README.md

 ### Common Web App vuln
 If cannot locate a public exploit, you may need other means for getting the initial foothold.
+### Arbitrary File Upload
+If the site has a file upload function, and you know where is the upload directory (maybe in /uploads).

+Locate your payload in /usr/share/webshells/, upload the corresponding script file.
+Then navigate to http://IP/uploads/webshell.php. `webshell.php` is just an example, you need to navigate to the corresponding uploaded file.

 ### Insecure deserialization